Luizerko/indigenous_clusters_and_communities/README.md

  - The [dataset documentation](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/docs/DATASET.md) describing how the data was extracted and processed, as well as explaining its attributes.

- - The [visualization tool documentation](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/docs/VISUALIZATION.md) containing details reagarding the tool egineering and visual examples of its parts.
+ - The [visualization tool documentation](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/docs/VISUALIZATION.md) containing details regarding the tool egineering and visual examples of its parts.

  - The [clustering documentation](https://github.com/Luizerko/master_thesis/tree/main/docs/CLUSTERING.md) describing all the clustering technical implementations and obtained results.